Steel industry on subsidy life-support as China economy slows

 Chinese leaders have repeatedly said they would use a period of anticipated slower growth to implement structural reform.
 Growth was at its weakest in 18 months in the first quarter, but the level of support still being poured into companies suggests the re-tooling of the economy has a long way to go.

-A total of 2,235 firms, or 88 percent of Chinese listed companies, received government subsidies totalling 32.2 billion yuan (3.18 billion pounds) in the first half of 2014, according to data from information provider ChinaScope.
+A total of 2,235 firms, or 88 percent of Chinese listed companies, received government subsidies totaling 32.2 billion yuan ($5.24 billion) in the first half of 2014, according to data from information provider ChinaScope.

 Three decades of double-digit growth rates encouraged companies to invest and build factories at a breakneck pace - resulting in high levels of debt, chronically weak profits and worsening pollution.